darklight81/blueshark/README.md

 ### Prerequisites

 * php
-* php-pgsql (I'll be using postgres, but it's up to you)
+* php-pgsql (I am using postgres, but you can use your preferable database)
 * composer
 * symfony

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Clone the repository
    ```sh